JohnKaul/jcreate/readme.md

 Configuration for `jcreate` is only so the script knows where to find the userland and where to extract it to.

-The default `jcreate.conf` confuration file should contain the following variables.
+The default `jcreate.conf` configuration file should contain the following variables.

 * `media.path` (REQUIRED) - A location to where the userland.
 * `containers.path` (REQUIRED) - A location where to extract the userland (where the jail will reside)
 * `containers.conf` (REQUIRED) - A location where to store the jail configuration files.

 ## TEMPLATE CONFIGURATION
-Each jail may require different properties and each template configutaion can have their own set of values defined with the following variables.
+Each jail may require different properties and each template configuration can have their own set of values defined with the following variables.

 * `jail.name` (REQUIRED) - The name of the jail
 * `jail.epairid` (REQUIRED) - This is the last few digits of the jails IP address.
-* `jail.packages` (OPTIONAL) - A file with a list of packages to be istalled via the host system.
+* `jail.packages` (OPTIONAL) - A file with a list of packages to be installed via the host system.
 * `jail.mounts` (OPTIONAL) - The file which contains the mount locations.
 * `jail.config` (OPTIONAL) - The configuration script to be copied into the jail and executed.
 * `jail.mlock=1` (OPTIONAL) - Allow jail to mlock.